-In April 2019, Ann Arbor City Council passed resolution R-19-135 (see Appendix C) to establish the Center of the City Task Force with the charge "to engage citizens in visioning, long term planning, and immediate and intermittent uses, building toward the final vision for the Center of the City on the Library Block."
+In April 2019, Ann Arbor City Council passed resolution R-19-135 (see Appendix A) to establish the Center of the City Task Force with the charge "to engage citizens in visioning, long term planning, and immediate and intermittent uses, building toward the final vision for the Center of the City on the Library Block" (now being referred to as the Center of the City Block).
 This Final Report of the Task Force includes "recommendations to help determine the next steps to advance the development of a central park and civic center commons known as the Center of the City."
 The Task Force was tasked with submitting its report and recommendations to Council by February 28, 2020.